neur1n/dotfiles/README.md

-Vim setup repository for Windows.
+Vim/Neovim configurations for Windows and Linux.